megha-burri/General-Relativity-/README.md

 # General-Relativity-
-Notes on gravity assuming a differential geoemtry background.
+Notes on Einstein's theory of general relativity assuming a differential geometry background.
+These wil be live updated.
+Please do not hesistate to email burri.megha1@gmail.com for any typos or mistakes.